Contact Ana

 3cTile

-Property of the Revolution, her first book, was shortlisted for the 2023 Restless Book’s New Immigrant Writing Prize and the 2022 Cintas Creative Writing Fellowship.
+Property of the Revolution, my first book, has won 1st place in a number of awards and was shortlisted in two international writing competitions, the 2023 Restless Book’s New Immigrant Writing Prize and the 2022 Cintas Creative Writing Fellowship.

-After forty years in the Boston area, she recently moved to southern New Hampshire with her family.
-When she’s not writing, Ana loves birdwatching, walking in the woods, and digging in her garden.
+After forty years in the Boston area, I recently moved to southern New Hampshire with my family and two Havanese pups, Luna and Beny Moré.
+When I’m not writing, I love birdwatching, floating on Lake Winnipesaukee, and digging in my garden.